shaivimalik/medicine_preprocessing-on-entire-dataset/markdowns/Reproducing_Original_Result.md

 ::: {.cell .markdown}
 ## SVM Classifier Training and Evaluation

-In this section, we will train and evaluate the SVM-FG model.
-The performance of the model will be evaluated using 5-fold cross validation.
-The following metrics will also be presented: accuracy, error, specificity, sensitivity.
-The paper doesn't specify the hyperparameters used to train the model.
-Therefore, we will use `GridSearchCV` to find optimal hyperparameter values for our classifier.
-We will then report the performance scores obtained by the optimized classifier on the test set.
-This code cell will also create heatmaps to visualise the performance of the SVM model.
-It plots the mean validation accuracy obtained for different combinations of hyperparamters C and gamma during GridSearchCV.
-The x-axis represents different gamma values, and the y-axis represents different C values.
+In this section, we will train and evaluate the SVM-FG model using 5-fold cross-validation.
+We'll evaluate the model on the following performance metrics: accuracy, error rate, specificity, and sensitivity.
+Our process will involve:

+- Oversampling the dataset to address class imbalance.
+- For each fold of the 5-fold cross-validation:
+    * Using GridSearchCV to find optimal hyperparameters for the training set.
+    * Plotting validation accuracy for various combinations of gamma and C parameters obtained during GridSearchCV.
+    * Evaluating the optimized classifier on the corresponding test set.
+- Reporting the mean test accuracy, mean specificity, mean sensitivity, mean error rate, along with their standard errors.

 :::